 Interestingly, many of the bigger cases involving unethical behavior did not involve sales activities, though they may have involved customers.
 For example, making and selling faulty products in spite of awareness of the fault (Toyota's acceleration problem) is an example where customers were affected, but it was not salespeople at fault.
 Whether the sales profession is more unethical or not has never been empirically demonstrated; however, some issues, such as harassment, are issues in any job, not just sales.
 In addition, the principles that guide ethical decision-making are applicable in all fields.
 The nature and perhaps number of issues may be different, but the same sets of principles can guide an individual in resolving those issues. - 2.
-Do you think social media and the Internet has made salespeople more ethical?
+Do you think the Internet has made salespeople more ethical?
 Why or why not?

 One argument could be that the Internet makes all behavior so public that it adds a watchdog element to selling not present before.
 Another argument is that the Internet offers so much information on products and services that it is hard to lie about them.
-But some students will feel that human nature hasn't changed and unethical behavior has been untouched by the internet, especially as these tools are often used unethically and information isn't always accurate on the web. - 3.
-How has the evolution of selling influenced ethics in professional selling?
+But some students will feel that human nature hasn't changed and unethical behavior has been untouched by the internet. - 3.
+For centuries the guideline for business transactions was the Latin term caveat emptor (let the buyer beware).
+This principle suggests that the seller is not responsible for the buyer's welfare.
+Is this principle still appropriate in modern business transactions?
+Why or why not?